Reham-Ahmed19/Deep_Learning_Project/README.md

 ## ⚙️ Methodology

 **Data Augmentation:** To tackle class imbalance and improve generalization, techniques such as Random Horizontal Flip, Rotation, Color Jitter (Brightness/Contrast), and Random Crops were applied.

-**Transfer Learning:**
-- Stage 1: Freeze the feature extractor backbone (e.g., ResNet) and train only the custom classification head.
-- Stage 2: "Fine-tune" by unfreezing the last convolutional block (e.g., layer4) and retraining with a lower learning rate (1e-4) to adapt features to the weather domain.

 **Evaluation:** Models are evaluated using Accuracy, Confusion Matrices, and Classification Reports (Precision, Recall, F1-Score).